 The Dauphin Island Sea Lab maintains two research vessels, the R/V E.O.
 Wilson and the R/V Alabama Discovery.

 The R/V E.O.
-Wilson is a 46-foot Fiberglass vessel made my Newton industries.
+Wilson is a 46-foot Fiberglass vessel made by Newton industries.
 It is powered by twin John Deere marine engines with a cruising speed of 16 knots.
 It has the capacity to carry up to 20 people.
 As a research vessel, it comes equipped with 500 lb rated davit, a winch with the capabilities of pulling a 20-foot net, and the capacity to do long-line and vertical line research and instrument deployment.
-The vessel is equipped with state of the art VHF, Fathometers, and GPS instrumentation.
+The vessel is equipped with state-of-the-art VHF, Fathometers, and GPS instrumentation.